Night Shift Nursing: The Dangers of Sleep Deprivation

 3. Sleep Deprivation Causes On-the-Job Sleep Episodes

-The evidence in favor of what Brantner says is very strong, and is demonstrated by multiple studies with a wide variety of methodologies and sample sizes.
+The evidence in favor of what Brantner says is solid and is demonstrated by multiple studies with a wide variety of methodologies and sample sizes.

 Research by Ann Rogers summarized in Chapter 40 of Patient Safety and Quality: An Evidence-Based Handbook for Nurses illustrates this.

-And as Alison Trinkoff and her fellow-authors note in Chapter 39 of the same handbook, the research support for a specifically heightened rate of danger in night shift nursing is particularly strong.
+And as Alison Trinkoff and her fellow authors note in Chapter 39 of the same handbook, the research support for a specifically heightened rate of danger in night shift nursing is powerful.
 They note that EEG recordings of night shift nurses indicated brief on-the-job sleep episodes, showing that nurses can fall asleep while they're on duty.

-While there isn't space here to fully summarize all the potential dangers, enough of them are touched on above to make it clear that sleep deprivation is well worth avoiding in night shift nursing.
+While there isn't space here to summarize all the potential dangers fully, enough of them are touched on above to clarify that sleep deprivation is well worth avoiding in night shift nursing.
 Of course, this raises the question of how to avoid it.